GMAT vs SAT: A Complete Comparison

 GMAT vs. SAT Score Comparison

-GMAT and SAT scores are strongly correlated.
-In other words, people’s performances on the GMAT tend to be similar to their performances on the SAT.
+People’s performances on the GMAT tend to be similar to their performances on the SAT.
 This correlation is not surprising, since the GMAT and the SAT test many of the same skills.
+However, there is no official GMAT-to-SAT conversion formula, as the exams are inherently different.

 At the same time, the GMAT is harder.
-So, the SAT to GMAT conversion of scores is not direct.
+So, the SAT-to-GMAT conversion of scores is not direct.
 Rather, if you were to take the GMAT after preparing for the SAT, you’d score comparatively lower on the GMAT.
-For example, if you scored 1440 on the SAT, you might score around 620 on the GMAT without additional preparation, or around 100 points lower than your average SAT section score.
+For example, if you scored 1450 on the SAT, you might score around 585 on the GMAT, or more than 100 points lower than your average SAT section score.

-Meanwhile, with GMAT prep similar in intensity to your SAT prep, all else equal, you’d likely score on the GMAT a little lower than your average SAT section score.
-So, if you scored 1450 on the SAT, you’d likely score around 700 on the GMAT with prep similar to your SAT prep.
+Meanwhile, with GMAT prep similar in intensity to your SAT prep, all else equal, you’d likely score on the GMAT a little lower (about 70 points) than your average SAT section score.
+So, if you scored 1450 on the SAT, you’d likely score around 655 on the GMAT with prep similar to your SAT prep.
+(But do note that GMAT-to-SAT score conversion provides just a rough estimate.)

 That said, many people prepare for the GMAT more intensely than for the SAT.
 Thus, they score, in comparative terms, significantly higher on the GMAT.
 So, in making this score comparison, we’re discussing how people score with a normal amount of prep, not what’s possible.